One and Only (horse)

-One And Only (ワンアンドオンリー, foaled 23 February 2011) is a Japanese Thoroughbred racehorse and sire best known for his win in the 2014 Tokyo Yushun (Japanese Derby).
+One And Only (ワンアンドオンリー, foaled 23 February 2011) is a Japanese retired Thoroughbred racehorse and sire best known for his win in the 2014 Tokyo Yushun (Japanese Derby).
 He showed great promise as a juvenile in 2013 when he won two of his six races including the Grade 3 Radio Nikkei Hai Nisai Stakes.
 In the following year he ran second in the Yayoi Sho and fourth in the Satsuki Sho before taking the Tokyo Yushun and added another major success in autumn when he won the Kobe Shimbun Hai.
 He finished third in the Dubai Sheema Classic on his first appearance as a four-year-old but was disappointing thereafter as he failed to win or place in nineteen subsequent races.

 Background

 One And Only is a bay horse with a white blaze bred in Japan by North Hills Co Ltd. He raced in the colours of North Hills' owner Koji Maeda and was sent into training with Kojiro Hashiguchi.

-He was from the fourth crop of foals sired by Heart's Cry a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
+He was from the fourth crop of foals sired by Heart's Cry, a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
 His other foals have included Suave Richard, Admire Rakti, Just A Way and Lys Gracieux.
 One And Only's dam Virtue showed some racing ability, winning three times from 27 starts in Japan between 2004 and 2008.
 She was a female-line descendant of the American broodmare Courtly Dee (foaled 1968), making her a relative of Arch, Green Desert and Bayern.